deltaprojects/action-ci-cd/README.md

 Create or modify a yaml file in [workflows/](workflows/).
 Also update README.md with details about your workflow and remember that this is a public repository.

-Push your changes to dev branch.
+Push your changes to dev or a separate branch.
 Once you are done with all your changes.
 Merge into master.

 ## Workflows

 Descriptions of our current workflows.

+### Auto merge workflow syncs

+[workflows/auto-merge-syncs.yaml](workflows/auto-merge-syncs.yaml) workflow automatically merges any PR's that comes from this repo.
+Since this repo is supposed to be the centralized place for our generic github actions across multiple repositories this would make it easier to manage a lot of repos.

-### Tilt
+### Auth

-[workflows/tilt.yaml](workflows/tilt.yaml) workflow executes composite action defined in [workflows/tilt/action.yml](workflows/tilt/action.yml).
-It install Tilt and dependencies, authenticate against k8s and docker hub and finally executes Tilt.

-In short running Tilt in a Github Actions CI/CD pipeline.
+[workflows/auth/action.yml](workflows/auth/action.yml) workflow authenticates against our Rancher provisioned k8s clusters, Docker Hub Registry.
+It installs some dependencies like rancher cli, kubectl and more.
+It also sets a `$RELEASE_TAG` environment variable when there is a version tag that starts with v (ex. v1.3.3.7).

-#### Tilt first-time setup instructions
+#### Auth first-time setup instructions

-Currently our Tilt workflow uses following organization secrets:
+Currently our Auth workflow uses following organization secrets:

 ```txt
 CONTAINER_REGISTRY